Stay Informed

 This is a selective program; the Israel Institute does not guarantee placement to those who apply.

-Faculty members must teach at least one undergraduate, Israel-focused course in each semester/quarter of their placement.
 Courses may be in any discipline but, to be considered Israel-focused, at least sixty percent of the topics and readings must be about modern Israel.
-Courses must be listed at the undergraduate level, taught in person, and last an entire semester or quarter (10-week minimum).
+Courses must be listed at the undergraduate level, taught in person, be worth at least three credits, and last an entire semester or quarter (10-week minimum).
 Visiting Faculty grants do not support graduate, online, summer, or intensive courses.

 Grant recipients are not employees of the Israel Institute and must coordinate hiring with a university.
 Faculty should plan to cover their own expenses including, but not limited to, living expenses, taxes, health insurance, travel expenses, bench fees, etc.